-Unless otherwise advised by your home institution, you have six housing options to choose from.
+Unless otherwise advised by your home institution, you have six housing options to choose from at DIS.
 You should read the options carefully and request the housing option that best suits you:

 All options ensure you live with English speakers.
 You are encouraged to maximize your exposure to Danish culture and language during the semester, no matter what your housing choice.